 Since the letter is going to be reviewed by a judge, the format and tone of the statement must be professional.
-Make sure you have the judge's name and title correct.
+Make sure you have the judge’s name and title correct.
 Be honest in your statement.
 Being dishonest damages your reputation and does not help the defendant.
 Here is the best way to write a good character witness statement.

 Introduce yourself by name and profession.
 Tell the judge who you are writing the letter for.
 Let the judge know that you are aware of the charges against the defendant.
 When you know the charges against the defendant it sends the judge a message that you do know what the defendant has done but that you are still willing to write positively about the defendant.

 Next, discuss how you met the defendant and how long you have known him or her.
 Doing so establishes your relationship with the defendant.
 Provide specific examples of good deeds the defendant has done.
 If the defendant has done volunteer work in the community, provide names of the organizations and the types of activities he or she participated in.

 If the defendant is a good provider for the family or is devoted to his or her family, bring that up and provide examples.
 Again, be truthful: